grassyhilltop/blocktopus/README.md

 // involkes avrdude to flash the file "main.hex" into an attiny85 chip ( the -p flag specifies the chip type)
 // The -c flag tells avrdude what kind of physical programmer you are using e.g. an avrispmkII programmer
+// Use "usbtiny" for the Sparkfun Tiny AVR Programmer
 > avrdude -c avrispmkII -p attiny85 -U flash:w:main.hex